ibm-cloud-docs/satellite/link-endpoints.md

 </figure>
 </p>

-1. When you create an endpoint for a resource that runs in your {{site.data.keyword.satelliteshort}} location, a node port is opened for the {{site.data.keyword.satelliteshort}} Link connector on your {{site.data.keyword.satelliteshort}} control plane worker nodes.
-Requests from sources that run outside of the location are made to the {{site.data.keyword.satelliteshort}} Link tunnel server host name and this node port, such as `c-01.us-east.link.satellite.cloud.ibm.com:30819`.
-This Link host name and node port are mapped to the destination resource's domain and port.
+1. When you create an endpoint for a resource that runs in your {{site.data.keyword.satelliteshort}} location, a port is opened on the {{site.data.keyword.satelliteshort}} Link tunnel server and added in the endpoint configuration.
+Requests from sources that run outside of the location are made to the {{site.data.keyword.satelliteshort}} Link tunnel server host name and this port, such as `c-01.us-east.link.satellite.cloud.ibm.com:30819`.
+This Link host name and port are mapped to the destination resource's domain and port.

-2. The {{site.data.keyword.satelliteshort}} Link tunnel server resolves the request to the {{site.data.keyword.satelliteshort}} Link connector host name and endpoint node port, and forwards the request to the {{site.data.keyword.satelliteshort}} Link connector over a secured TLS connection.
+2. The {{site.data.keyword.satelliteshort}} Link tunnel server resolves the request to the {{site.data.keyword.satelliteshort}} Link connector host name and endpoint port, and forwards the request to the {{site.data.keyword.satelliteshort}} Link connector over a secured TLS connection.

 3. The {{site.data.keyword.satelliteshort}} Link connector resolves the request to the destination's IP address and port, and forwards the request to the destination resource.